Noise Induced Hearing Loss

 5. Claim assessment time

-Pursuant to the Statute of Limitations Act 1957, a claim must be brought within two years of:
+Under the Statute of Limitations Act 1957, a claim must be brought within two years of

-- The date of discovering a hearing impairment linked to noise exposure.
+- The date of discovering a hearing loss linked to noise exposure.
 This is known as the date of knowledge.

 Employer’s duty of care